If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 Conclusion

-In conclusion, while fasting may sound like a daunting idea, especially if you have diabetes, there are some types of fasting that may actually help with blood sugar management, weight loss, and overall health.
-We recommend getting started with 12 hour intermittent fasting because it is generally safe for most people, easy to implement, and sustainable.
+In conclusion, while fasting may sound like a daunting idea, especially if you have diabetes, some types of fasting may actually help with blood sugar management, weight loss, and overall health.
+We recommend starting with 12 hour intermittent fasting.
+This is generally safe for most people, easy to implement, and sustainable.